Makhachkala: Sports

 The city's main football team, FC Dynamo Makhachkala, currently plays in the Russian Premier League.
-They play in the 15,200 Dynamo Stadium.
+They play in the 15,200-seat Dynamo Stadium.

 FC Anzhi Makhachkala, the city's former top team, played at Dynamo Stadium before moving to Anzhi Arena.
 Anzhi were purchased by Dagestani commodities billionaire Suleyman Kerimov in 2011, whose investments allowed the club to sign players such as Brazilian World Cup winner Roberto Carlos and Cameroonian striker Samuel Eto'o who, during his time at the club, became the world's highest paid player.
 The club lived its golden era, finished in the Top 5 for two consecutive seasons (2011-12 and 2012-13) and qualified for the UEFA Europa League, reaching the round of 16 on both occasions.
 However, after 2013, due to unrest in the region, the players moved to live and train in Moscow, while the local matches in Makhachkala were guarded by armed patrols.
-This situation, followed by severe budget cuts, made the club lose most of its key players, going on to finish bottom of the table in the 2013–14 season, and later folding in 2022 after having fallen to the third division.
+This situation, followed by severe budget cuts, made the club lose most of its key players, going on to finish bottom of the table in the 2013–14 season, and later turning amateur in 2022 after having fallen to the third division.

 Many well-known mixed martial artists train in Makhachkala, including UFC Lightweight champions Khabib Nurmagomedov and Islam Makhachev.